primus115/mobility/README.md

 **1.2 Second layer platform "constructor" contracts**
 For now **MobilityAccount.sol** is the only one.
 If you want to offer a transportation services (like a taxi driver or a owner of the autonomous vehicle) than you will create new instance of this contract, with the help of the MobilityRegistry contract, where new instances of this contract are deployed.
 In the contract are defined functions like payRide, setDistance, getDistance, getIsPaid, price...

-**On this layer additional smart contracts can be created, that expands transportation segment also to other segments, like gas station segment (e.g. Tank&Drive&Bonuses), insurance segment (e.g. publish data get discount), used cars market (e.g. publish driver behaviour profile and real distances - trusted seller), autonomous vehicle manufacturing segment (e.g. publish valuable data to desired company or brokerage company), car manufacturers segment (e.g. publish feedback data for specific vehicle model for the instant closed manufacturing loop & get bonuses or discount with new one)...**
+**On this layer additional smart contracts can be created, that expands transportation segment also to other segments, like gas station segment (e.g. Tank&Drive&Bonuses), insurance segment (e.g. publish data get discount), used cars market (e.g. publish driver behavior profile and real distances - trusted seller), autonomous vehicle manufacturing segment (e.g. publish valuable data to desired company or brokerage company), car manufacturers segment (e.g. publish feedback data for specific vehicle model for the instant closed manufacturing loop & get bonuses or discount with new one)...**

 **1.3 Third layer user contracts instances**
 Here are the instaces of the deployed accounts.
 Owner is the wallet that created the instance with the **MobilityRegistry** contract.
 Different DApps interact with specific account through this instance contract.
 Founds that collects on the contract with doing transportation service, can be tranfered at any time to any wallet only by the owner of the contract instance.